 This program is designed to meet the Low to Moderate Income Housing (LMH) national objective.
-Eligible activities include: New construction, acquisition, clearance, and homeownership assistance; HCDA Section 105(a) 1,4,5,8,11,14,15,24; applicable waivers identified in the 2019 CDBG-DR Federal Register notices.
+Eligible activities include: New construction, acquisition, clearance; HCDA Section 105(a)1, 4, 5, 8, 11, 14, 15, and 24; applicable waivers identified in the Allocation Announcement Notice and Consolidated Notice (87 FR 6364).